 The Clark County Historical Museum

-With a vast collection of significant treasures, the Clark County Historical Museum is an interesting place to visit with rotating exhibits relating to the cultural history of the county.
+With a vast collection of significant treasures, the Clark County Historical Museum is an interesting place to visit.
+Especially so are the rotating exhibits relating to the cultural history of the county.
 The building itself dates to 1909 and was built as a Carnegie Library.

 The Historic Slocum House

 Built in the 1860s in the Victorian style, the Slocum House is a Vancouver, WA treasure!
 It is the only home to still be standing from the original downtown Vancouver neighborhood.
-The house now stands on the southwest corner of Esther Short Park, after it was moved from its original locations.
+The house now stands on the southwest corner of Esther Short Park.
 The Slocum House is listed on the National Register of Historic Places.

 #2 Take a Break at Esther Short Park

 When sightseeing in Vancouver, WA, Esther Short Park is a must!
-The 5 acres of land was donated to the city by the Short family to be used as a park…and it stands as the oldest public square in the state.
+The 5 acres of land was donated to the city by the Short family to be used as a park.
+It still stands as the oldest public square in the state.

 Walking paths weave around gigantic trees and there is plenty of space on the lawn to spread out a blanket to relax or have a picnic lunch.
 A gazebo, ‘Pioneer Mother’ statue and rose garden are points of interest within the park and the Vancouver City Hall building in just south of the park.